Sarwan-Projects/SlotSwapper/README.md

    - No audit logs

 5. **Security**
-   - HTTPS in production (handled by Render)
+   - HTTPS in production (handled by Render/Vercel)
    - JWT secret is secure in production
    - MongoDB Atlas handles database security
    - No rate limiting needed for demo